 I’ve seen it over and over, Americans gather too much stuff.
 Guess who must deal with it when we die?
 I too have collected too many things.
 I’m sure nobody wants to deal with my junk when I die.
 I certainly don’t want to burden my family with the chore of dealing with it.

 Unfortunately, during the Covid-19 pandemic people were dying at record rates in the US.
 I met a poor woman who had lost two men in her life in less than 30 days, her father first, then her boyfriend.
 She’s at her wits ends about the stuff in the home.
 I told her that I buy houses all the time with stuff in it.
 All she needs to do is take what she wants and leave the rest.
 I’ll take care of the rest.
 I could hear relief in her voice.
 Then she asked “And you pay cash?” – Yes, that’s right, I pay cash.
 (Now I could hear her smile.)

-There are 5 things you need to consider when you inherit a house:
+There are 5 things o consider when you inherit a house:

-Whether you plan on moving in, selling, or renting it out there are 5 things you need to consider when you inherit a house.
+Whether you plan on moving in, selling, or renting it out there are 5 things to consider when you inherit a house.

 - The property condition

 Let’s look at each one of these areas so you will be better informed of your inheritance.
 (Plus it’s nice to be informed before talking to an attorney and knowing what questions to ask!)